Trade Bitcoin Trading

 Maximum Draw Down is $52.01 (0.53%)

-The example laid-out below shows the contrast between risking a small percentage of your trade capital compared to risking a higher percentage of you trading capital.
-Good principles require you as an investor or a trader not to risk more than 2% of your total equity on 1 single BTCUSD trade.
+The example presented here highlights the difference between risking a small part of your trading money versus risking a bigger part of your trading money.
+Good rules say that you, as an investor or trader, shouldn't risk more than 2% of your total money on just one BTCUSD trade.

 % Risk Method

-2 percent & 10 percent Risk Rule - Bitcoin Money Management Principles
+2 percent & 10 percent Risk Rule - Bitcoin Money Management Rules

-In trading, there is a big difference between risking 2 percent of your account equity compared & analyzed to risking 10% of your account equity on a single Bitcoin trade.
+In trading, there is a big/large difference between risking 2 percent of your account equity compared & analyzed to risking 10% of your account equity on a single Bitcoin trade.

 This is why it's best to use the 2 percent risk management method